branebrain/Discord_Music_Bot/README.md

 ## Version History

 * 1.1
-    * Changes responder from an instant responder with a 3 second time to a respond later.
+    * Changes responder from an instant responder with a 3 second time-out to a respond later.
 This fixes an issue with the bot not responding when the API call took longer than 3 seconds.
 * 1.0
     * Initial Release